 - Seniors Week activities

 - Seminars on issues such as healthy ageing, safety and security

-- Lunch & light refreshments Tuesday to Friday
+- Lunch and light refreshments Monday to Friday

 - T'ai Chi

 Do you have ideas for activities for our facilities?
 Would you like to provide an activity?
 While the City of Hobart provides the facilities and some activities, we are always looking for partnerships and opportunities to work with groups, organisations or individuals.
 If your activity fits in with the social inclusion aims of the City of Hobart, we would be keen to talk to you and look at ways in which we may be able to support your activity.